 At some point, you’re going to want to access all that lovely cash you have stashed away in your pension pots.
 And guess what?
 Consolidating your pensions could make it much easier to actually get hold of your money when that time comes!

-Once you reach the grand (not-to-old!) age of 55, you’ll normally be able to start taking an income from your pensions.
+Once you reach the grand (not-to-old!) age of 55 (57 from 2028), you’ll normally be able to start taking a retirement income from your pensions.
 If they’re all in one place, that’ll make things that little bit easier.
 You’ll only need to get in touch with one pension provider to sort out how you’re going to access your money, rather than several.

 But even more importantly, consolidating your old pensions could give you more options in terms of how you want to get hold of your money.